 Take a page from my brother Will's book, who with curmudgeonly charm used to pull out a cardboard box on Christmas morning, full of books from Oxford Mississippi's famous Square Books.
 Not wrapped.
 Not necessarily for a particular recipient.
 He'd describe them to us, make recommendations about who might like what, and we could each choose a book or two.

-- Our local cheese shop (and I pray that you may have one also) has a bevy of consumable gifts, as well as cute knives and accoutrements, and charcoal crackers that make perfect stocking stuffers.
+Our local cheese shop (and I pray that you may have one also) has a bevy of consumable gifts, as well as cute knives and accouterments, and boxes of charcoal crackers that make perfect stocking stuffers.
 (Get it??
 Naughty = charcoal.)

 - fireman rain boots for children